-Cherries for Arthritis Pain
+Cherries and Arthritis Pain Relief: An Expert-Backed Solution

 Tart cherries contain anthocyanins, which are naturally occurring compounds that give cherries their bright red color.
 Anthocyanins have anti-inflammatory properties that can be beneficial for people suffering from arthritis.-